bcrowe/cakephp-codesniffer-plugin/README.md

 If you do not provide a path, it will automatically run the sniffer for your APP path.

+You can also quickly sniff one of your plugins:

+	cake CodeSniffer.CodeSniffer run -p Tools

+And by providing a path, as well, it will use it as sub path of your plugin:

+	cake CodeSniffer.CodeSniffer run Model -p Tools

 Note that it will also create a full debug log file in your TMP folder.
 This is useful if there are a lot of errors and warnings.